netshiaMR/way-of-working-framework/working-framework.md

-# Delivery Framework – Developer-Centred BAU with Compliance Squad
+# Delivery Framework – Developer- New Project and Centred BAU after release with Compliance Squad

 This document captures the operating model for new-project delivery within a BAU cadence.
 It balances developer autonomy, stakeholder transparency, and embedded compliance.